asthma-map/asthma-map.github.io/pages/af.md

 # Activity Flow

 The AsthmaMap Activity Flow layer consists of cell-type-specific interconnected diagrams.
-The diagrams are automatically assembled based on the AsthmaMap Cellular Interactions 1.1 and information from the MetaCore (licence purchased by the .
+The diagrams are automatically assembled based on the AsthmaMap Cellular Interactions 1.1 and information from the MetaCore*.
 Pathways for merging were prepared in the SBGN Activity Flow format, adjusted to ensure compatibility for the pathway-merging pipeline, automatically merged for a specific cell type and automatically layouted in yEd Graph Editor using the One-Click Layout.

+* The MetaCore license was purchased by the European Institute for Systems Biology and Medicine (EISBM) within the eTRIKS project.

 <!--Row #1-->
 <table>